 Document [6] raises two new issues.
 One is that the NW should only reconfigure EHC upon PDCP re-establishment to avoid issues with distinguishing different header formats.
 The other is whether RAN should regenerate the preamble, SFD and FCS fields that are not transmitted over 5GS, resulting in the following proposals:

 Proposal 19: RAN2 to discuss whether and how to add back the preamble, SFD and FCS fields to Ethernet packet.

+P19 is identified as a candidate for postponement as preamble, SFD and FCS removal is not performed in RAN.
+Please provide your feedback on P19, if any.